metabase/metabase/docs/databases/connections/databricks.md

 ## Catalog

 For now, you can only select one catalog.
 Metabase doesn't support multi-catalog connections.
+If you want to use more than one catalog in Metabase, you can set up multiple connections, each selecting a different catalog.

-You also can't sync Databricks's legacy catalogs, including the `samples` or `hive_metastore` catalogs.
+You can't sync Databricks's legacy catalogs, however, including the `samples` or `hive_metastore` catalogs.

 ## Schemas